 This involves injecting CBD directly into the veins.
-It is not a desirable method because not many people want to stab themselves with a needle every day.
+Most people won’t have access to this method.
+Additionally, it is not a desirable method because not many people want to stab themselves with a needle every day.
 Sadly, it is unavoidable for patients with certain conditions.
 When you inject CBD, its bioavailability rate is 100%, and it works almost immediately.

-This method involves inhaling CBD vapor directly into the lungs.
-The market is flooded with vaporizers that can heat up CBD oil in seconds.
+Both methods involve inhaling CBD vapor directly into the lungs.
+The market is flooded with vaporizers that can heat CBD oil in seconds.
 Once you inhale the vapor, CBD and other cannabinoids reach your bloodstream via the alveoli in the lungs.

 A 2009 study by Huestis, published in Chemistry & Biodiversity, found that vaping cannabinoids has a bioavailability rate of 56%.
 Other data places it between 34% and 46%.

-If you don’t want to vape your CBD for some reason, sublingual consumption is the next best option for oil.
-It involves placing drops of CBD beneath the tongue.
-You are supposed to hold it there for up to 60 seconds for the best absorption.
+If you don’t want to vape your CBD, sublingual consumption is the next best option.
+It involves placing drops of CBD oil beneath the tongue.
+Generally, it’s recommended to hold the oil there for up to 60 seconds for the best absorption.

-The mucous membranes have a permeable layer covering miniscule blood vessels, allowing the oil to absorb into your bloodstream faster.
-It can work in 5 minutes, although most users report experiencing effects in 15-25 minutes.
+The mucous membranes have a porous layer covering minuscule blood vessels, allowing the oil to absorb into your bloodstream faster.
+It can work in five minutes, although most users report experiencing effects in 15-25 minutes.

 Several factors influence the absorption rate, which is why a 2012 study by Schoedel and Harrison, published in Current Pharmaceutical Design, placed the bioavailability rate anywhere between 12% and 35%.

-As the name suggests, this involves consuming CBD through the mouth in the form of a capsule, edibles, or a CBD beverage.
+As the name suggests, this involves consuming CBD through the mouth in a capsule, edible, or a CBD beverage.
 This method has a longer path to the bloodstream.
-It involves the salivary glands and the full stomach digestive process, which involves a journey through the liver, pancreas, and stomach.
+It involves the salivary glands and the full stomach digestive process, which requires a journey through the liver, pancreas, and stomach.

 It is relatively slow and can take up to 30 minutes to take effect.
 This taxing journey results in the loss of a lot of CBD.
 Huestis’ aforementioned 2009 study found that the bioavailability rate of orally consumed cannabinoids was between 4% and 20%.

-As you discovered, there is no one answer to how long CBD takes to work.
-How well CBD works depends on the quality of the product, your body composition, physical size, and physical condition.
+As you have discovered, there isn’t one answer that tells you how long CBD takes to work.
+How well CBD affects you depends on the product’s quality, not to mention your body composition, physical size, and physical condition.